European emigration: 19th century to 20th century

-There was mass European emigration to the Americas, Australia, New Zealand, and South Africa in the 19th and 20th centuries, as a result of a dramatic demographic transition in 19th-century Europe, subsequent wars and political changes on the continent.
+There was mass European immigration to the Americas, Australia, New Zealand, and South Africa in the 19th and 20th centuries, as a result of a dramatic demographic transition in 19th-century Europe, subsequent wars and political changes on the continent.

 From the end of the Napoleonic Wars in 1815 to the end of World War I in 1918, millions of Europeans emigrated.
 Of these, 71% went to North America, 21% to Central and South America and 7% to Australia.
 About 11 million of these people went to Latin America, of whom 38% were Italians, 28% were Spaniards and 11% were Portuguese.